tunisj/ipinfo/README.md

 You'll need an IPinfo API access token, which you can get by singing up for a free account at [https://ipinfo.io/signup](https://ipinfo.io/signup?ref=lib-Python).

 The free plan is limited to 1,000 requests a day, and doesn't include some of the data fields such as IP type and company data.
-This script will output ipaddress, location, city, region, country, and organization to a csv file.
+This script will output ipaddress, location, city, region, country, and organization to output.csv.

 #### Installation